mcnuttandrew/table-cartogram/examples/data-sources.md

 USA Populations dataset
 SOURCE: Layout from [Evans et al](https://www.cs.ubc.ca/~will/papers/tablecart.pdf), [data from wikipedia: List of U.S. states by population](https://simple.wikipedia.org/wiki/List_of_U.S._states_by_population).
+Relevant Files:
 - ./example.js

+Around The Lake
+Source: [City List](https://en.wikipedia.org/wiki/List_of_cities_on_the_Great_Lakes) and associated wikipedia pages (and therein census data) for each of the cities
+Relevant Files:
+- ./large-examples/along-the-lake.js
+- ./large-examples/around-the-lake.json